01 of 08

 Montreal Smoking Laws: Step Aside, Ten-Foot Pole

-Smoking in Montreal is going to be more complicated than ever as of November 26, 2016.
+Smoking in Montreal got more complicated than ever as of November 26, 2016.

 Air intakes connected to any enclosed place where smoking is already prohibited in Quebec is included in the latter regulation.